Questions To Ask Before Buying a Sewer Inspection Camera

-Depending on your specific needs, looking into the camera’s technical specs and understanding what you really need is the next step:
+Depending on your specific needs, looking into the camera’s technical specs and understanding what you need is the next step:

 Do I need a Wi-Fi Upgrade?
 Buying a camera with a Wi-Fi upgrade or a standalone Wi-Fi camera allows the user to record directly to their phone so that videos can be easily shared by email and texting.
-Wi-Fi recorded videos are usually lower resolution than those recorded to USB because of video file sizes and compression.
+Wi-Fi registered videos are usually lower resolution than those recorded to USB because of video file sizes and compression.
 This is by design to allow for seamless video sharing.
 Recording videos for viewing on a tablet or phone be a great option.
 For higher resolution best to opt for USB recording through a control module.

 Choose a Hathorn Inspection Camera and View Pricing